 1. Post-click automation unifies capabilities.

 The capabilities offered by PCA software can only otherwise be found in individual best-in-class solutions.
 Similar to the way marketing automation unified capabilities (like lead scoring, journey mapping, bulk emailing, etc.) from multiple software, post-click automation combines tools never before seen in one platform.
-Post-click experience building, A/B testing, demand gen forms, heatmaps, personalization, and CMS are all available to PCA users.
+Post-click landing page building, A/B testing, demand gen forms, heatmaps, personalization, and CMS are all available to PCA users.

 2. PCA modernizes the advertising funnel.

 Post-click automation brings a long-overdue update to digital marketing strategies, emphasizing personalization throughout the funnel.
-Where most solutions offer pre-click tools, or individual post-click tools, no one platform connects the pre-click and post-click experiences in a streamlined fashion.
+Where most solutions offer pre-click tools, or individual post-click tools, no one platform connects the pre-click and post-click landing pages in a streamlined fashion.
 From click to conversion, PCA allows marketers to focus efforts across technologies on one funnel stage at a time.

 3. Post-click automation simplifies operations.